enessariyildiz/enessariyildiz/README.md

 ### Hey, I'm Enes 👋
 <p>
   I'm a software developer and i do freelance graphic design on social media.
-I usually work on the back-end, but now I'm learning mobile programming.
+I usually work on the back-end, but now I'm learning web&mobile programming.
   </p>

 - 🔭 I’m currently working on C#
-- 🌱 I’m currently learning C# and Flutter & Dart
+- 🌱 I’m currently learning C# and Angular & JavaScript
 - ⚡ I'm currently a senior student at Computer Programming Department.

 ## Contact